 Foreign Press Centers

+Our mission is to deepen understanding of U.S. policy and American values through engagement with foreign media.
+We provide clear and accurate understanding of policy and American values to global audiences via first-hand access.
 The United States Department of State has Foreign Press Centers in Washington, D.C. and New York.
-The Foreign Press Centers support U.S. policies by helping foreign media cover the U.S. Their goal is to promote the depth, accuracy, and balance of foreign reporting from the U.S., by providing direct access to authoritative American information sources.
-Mission Statement: The Foreign Press Centers mission is to deepen understanding of U.S. policy and American values through engagement with foreign media.
-Vision Statement: Provide clear and accurate understanding of policy and American values to global audiences via first-hand access.
+The Foreign Press Centers support U.S. policies by helping foreign media cover the U.S. We promote the depth, accuracy, and balance of foreign reporting from the U.S. by providing direct access to authoritative American information sources.

 Media Co-Ops provide a small team of broadcasters – typically a reporter and a cameraman – an opportunity to report on the United States from the United States.
 Developed through their local U.S. embassies on topics of mutual interest, these co-ops enable broadcasters to travel throughout the country to interview the policymakers, activists, professionals and everyday citizens that will help them tell our story through their lens.Learn More Media Co-Ops

 Every year, the Foreign Press Centers host dozens of experts from the private, public, and academic sector for on-the-record briefings on a variety of relevant topics.
 Read transcripts, watch videos and see photos from past briefings at the Foreign Press Centers.Learn More Briefings

 The FPCs work to promote accuracy, objectivity, and balance in foreign media coverage of issues of strategic importance to the United States.
 We engage directly with foreign media to advance U.S. foreign policy priorities by providing them with direct access to authoritative sources of information.Learn More Reporting Tours